AgonConsole8/agon-docs/docs/mos/API.md

 text:	DB	"Hello World", 0
 ```

-### `RST 38h`: Outputs a crash report (Console8 MOS 2.3.0 or above)
+### `RST 38h`: Outputs a crash report (MOS 2.3.0 or above)

 This command will output a crash report to the screen.
 This report will show the current processor state, and the top of the stack.
 This can be useful for debugging purposes.

-This command works in conjunction with the fact that as of Console8 MOS 2.3.0, on initial startup memory will be reset to contain `0xFF` bytes in every location, which equates to a `RST 38h` instruction.
+This command works in conjunction with the fact that as of MOS 2.3.0, on initial startup memory will be reset to contain `0xFF` bytes in every location, which equates to a `RST 38h` instruction.
 This means that for many system crashes execution will end up at the `RST 38h` instruction, and a crash report will be displayed on the screen.

 ## The MOS API